 - Environmental Stewardship in the Tri-State Area

 - Funding is limited to the United States and projects located therein (trans-national efforts that include Canada or Mexico may be eligible).

-- The foundation does not support projects that focus on marine environments, toxics remediation, litigation, individual research or scholarships (apart from DDCF initiatives), publications or filmmaking.
+- The foundation does not support projects that focus on marine environments, toxics remediation, direct or grass-roots lobbying, individual research or scholarships (apart from existing DDCF initiatives), publications (outside of grantee endeavors) or filmmaking.